Passport & Visa Photos

 How to Take a Good Source Photo at Home

-The AI tool handles sizing, background removal, and face positioning — but it can only work with what you give it.
+The tool handles sizing, cropping, and background — but it can only work with what you give it.
 A poor source photo produces a poor output that risks rejection.
-These are the things no tool can fix after the fact.

-Lighting: Use natural, diffused light facing you — near a window on a cloudy day, or indoors with the light source in front of you, not behind.
-Avoid harsh shadows across your face, shadows on the wall behind you, and direct flash.
-Even, front-facing light is the target.
+Lighting: use natural, diffused light facing you — near a window on a cloudy day, or an indoor light source in front of you.
+Avoid shadows across your face or behind you.
+No direct flash.

-Expression: Neutral expression, both eyes open, mouth closed.
-No smiling, no squinting.
-This is a stated requirement across almost all countries — not a stylistic preference.
+Expression: neutral, both eyes open, mouth closed.
 Even a slight smile can fail automated biometric checks.
+Fully relaxed, no expression.

-Framing: Shoot from chest height upward.
-The AI crops and positions your face automatically, but your full face and the top of your head must be clearly visible.
+Framing: shoot from chest height upward.
+Your full face and the top of your head must be visible.
 Don't cut off the top of your head.

-Background: Any plain, non-patterned wall works — the tool removes and replaces it automatically.
-Avoid backgrounds with objects, furniture, or patterns.
-A plain white, cream, or light gray wall gives the algorithm the cleanest edges.
+Background: any plain wall works — the tool removes and replaces it.
+Avoid patterns, furniture, or objects.
+A plain white or light-grey wall gives the AI the cleanest result.

 1. Stand near a window or face an indoor light source — even, diffused light on your face